iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - Cross-validation gives a more realistic idea of how the model will perform on new unseen data.

 ### Key Idea:
-- Initially, more iterations improve accuracy.
-After a point, validation performance declines, model starts overfitting.
+- Initially, more iterations improves accuracy.
+After a point, validation performance starts declining, model starts overfitting.

 ### Action:
 Stop training when validation error increases (Early Stopping).